cksystemsteaching/selfie/README.md

 > A pushdown automaton is a finite state machine with a stack

 More precisely, a PDA is a finite state machine plus a *stack*.
 Similar to regular expressions and finite state machines, there is a PDA to check if a sequence of characters is an arithmetic expression or not, for example.
 Again, the key idea is to match those characters with terminals in the grammar.
 However, a PDA also needs to make sure that there are as many right parentheses as there are left parentheses, for example.
 For this purpose, it pushes each left parenthesis down onto its stack and pops one off the stack with each right parenthesis.
 When it is done, an empty stack indicates success.
 This is a limited form of counting which is fundamental in recognizing nested structure.
-Again, the tool chapter has more on that.
+Again, the programming chapter has more on that.

 There is one thing that is important to realize here.
 All we do with these grammars and machines is formalizing the process of reading that we as humans do without even noticing what is happening.
 By going through this exercise of formalization we not only enable us to build software that can do this for us incredibly fast and efficiently but also sharpen our own understanding of notation and its meaning.
 Here is the final step demonstrating that.
 How about defining the syntax of EBNF using EBNF?
 The following EBNF does exactly that: